Wolverine971/9takes/src/blog/people/celebrities/Ellen-Degeneres.md

 > **Disclaimer** This analysis of Ellen Degeneres's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Ellen Degeneres.

 <p class="firstLetter">Ellen Degeneres is a well-known talk show host, comedian, and actress.
-Her personality traits are indicative of an enneagram type 6, also known as the Loyalist.</p>
+Her personality traits are indicative of an Enneagram type 6, also known as the Loyalist.</p>

 ## Loyal to friends and causes